 I had finally saved up enough money for us to make a new start.
 The plan was set.
 We were to make our escape that night.
 I closed my eyes as that dreadful evening played in my mind.
 I had just got off my shift.
 I wasn’t really paying attention as I ran our escape plan through my head.
 When I entered our apartment, I was surrounded by darkness.
 Suddenly a lantern lit up the room.
 The light burned my eyes for a few moments as I called out Lily’s name.
 The voice that responded, however, was my major.
 My vision slowly began to clear as I saw my Lieutenant General of the Mines and several military police surrounding him.
 I was dragged to an empty cell in the camp’s prison.
 Every hour several different colleagues of mine would express their disgust for me as they beat me unconscious.

 Like a fool, I was more concerned with her well being than my own.
 I had committed several of the worst crimes in my kingdom.
 I had freed a Freak, lived with her, and was going to marry her.
-I risked tainting the pure blood line of the Normals with her dirty genes.
-It didn’t matter that she was barren, it was act of being in love with one of those animals that they consider horrendous as well as punishable.
-I had become tainted and for that I had to be punished.
+I risked tainting the pure bloodline of the Normals with her dirty genes.
+It didn’t matter that she was barren; it was an act of being in love with one of those animals that they consider horrendous as well as punishable.
+I had become tainted, and for that, I had to be punished.